 Sunnybank is a wonderful, detached house, set on the edge of the seaside village of Manorbier; all its excellent facilities, well-stocked village shop, pub, cafe and restaurant are within walking distance, as is its beautiful sandy beach and picturesque medieval Castle which is well worth a visit.
 Deceptively spacious, the high ceilings and large windows give it a light airy feel.
 Finished to a high standard throughout with excellent facilities it is comfortably furnished, the cottage-style fitted kitchen with useful breakfast area leads through to a spacious lounge/diner.
 Wide stairs take you to the first floor bedrooms nestling in the eaves with original beams, while the double room on the ground floor is light and spacious.
 The large, sheltered, rear lawned garden is enclosed and beautifully planted with mature shrubs and flowers, while the paved terrace is a real sun trap, where you can enjoy an alfresco meal on a summer’s evening.

 With everything within walking distance, you can leave the car behind for your stay.
 There is a bus stop on your door step that will take you to the popular town of Tenby with its cobbled streets, range of facilities and picturesque harbour, or in the opposite direction lies the medieval town of Pembroke with its majestic Castle.
 You can even travel down by train with a station at nearby Manorbier Newton.
-If you can tear yourself away from Manorbier beach, popular with surfing enthusiasts, join the Pembrokeshire Coastal Path and explore this stunning coastline with its many sandy bays; Freshwater East, Lydstep and Tenby South beach are well worth a visit, as well as a wealth of family attractions within a short drive such as Heatherton Activity Park, Folly Farm and Oakwood Theme Park; there are even several good golf courses to try.
+If you can tear yourself away from Manorbier beach, popular with surfing enthusiasts, join the Pembrokeshire Coastal Path and explore this stunning coastline with its many sandy bays; Freshwater East, Lydstep and Tenby South beach are well worth a visit, as well as a wealth of family attractions within a short drive such as Heatherton World of Activities, Folly Farm and Oakwood Theme Park; there are even several good golf courses to try.

 A wonderful holiday home, which you will just not want to leave.